kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/unbounded-return-data.md

-## Unbounded Return Data Gas Griefing
+## Unbounded Return Data

-The [Byzantium](https://blog.ethereum.org/2017/10/12/byzantium-hf-announcement) 2017 mainnet hard-fork included [EIP-211](https://eips.ethereum.org/EIPS/eip-211), which added 2 new opcodes `RETURNDATASIZE` and `RETURNDATACOPY`.
-This allows for an arbitrary-length return data buffer, from which the caller can copy all or some of the return data from an external call.
-This variable length buffer is created empty for each new call-frame.
-Prior to this EIP, the return data size had to be anticipated in advance in the call parameters.
+The [Byzantium](https://blog.ethereum.org/2017/10/12/byzantium-hf-announcement) 2017 mainnet hard-fork introduced [EIP-211](https://eips.ethereum.org/EIPS/eip-211).
+This EIP established an arbitrary-length return data buffer as well as 2 new opcodes: `RETURNDATASIZE` and `RETURNDATACOPY`.
+This enables callers to copy all or part of the return data from an external call to memory.
+The variable length buffer is created empty for each new call-frame.
+Previously, the size of the return data had to be specified in advance in the call parameters.

-However under Solidity's implementation, up until at least `0.8.26`, the entirety of this return data is automatically copied from the buffer into memory, even when using a Solidity low-level call and with the omission of the `bytes memory data` syntax.
+However under Solidity's implementation, up until at least `0.8.26`, the entirety of this return data is automatically copied from the buffer into memory.
+This is true even when using a Solidity low-level call with the omission of the `bytes memory data` syntax.

 Consider the following example: